 Remember to eat within 30 minutes to two hours of finishing your workout and don’t skip meals, as doing so will increase the chances of low blood glucose occurring.

-Related: Sneaky Tweaks for Healthy Baked Treats
+Related: Healthy Baking Tips for Healthy Baked Treats

 If you find yourself saying “I’m too busy to exercise”, Dr Chia has this advice for you: “Make time to exercise to control your diabetes.
 On top of that, increasing daily movement — for example your step count — is to be encouraged.”